mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 and be used in all the same places as built-in tags.
-Like functions in traditional programming languages, hypertags enable _modularization_ and _code de-duplication_: repeated parts of a script can be moved out to a hypertag and re-used instead of copy-pasting multiple times; also, hypertags can be placed in separate files, then imported and re-used across different scripts.
+Like functions in traditional programming languages, hypertags enable _modularization_ and _code de-duplication_: repeated parts of a script can be moved out to a hypertag and re-used instead of being copy-pasted multiple times; also, hypertags can be placed in separate files, then imported and re-used across different scripts and applications, as a library of predefined **widgets**.
 This realization of the DRY principle is an important aspect of the Hypertag language, one that has been missing in standard front-end languages (HTML, XML).